Sandwich (1 Sandwich) and Bananas (1 Medium (7 Inches To 7 7/8 Inches Long))

 How to consume Bananas, Sandwich without glucose spikes

-Include a source of protein or healthy fats with your meal, such as a handful of nuts, a small serving of yogurt, or slices of avocado, to slow down the absorption of sugars.
+Incorporate sources of protein or healthy fats, like a handful of nuts or a slice of avocado, when eating bananas and sandwiches to slow down the absorption of sugars.

 Find Glucose response for your favourite foods